PeterPerhac/rusty-slackify/README.md

 # Slackify

 Turns the program argument into a series of slack-emoji letters, leaving punctuation alone and replacing whitespace with `:blank:` emoji.
-It's up to you to load the "blank" emoji into your Slack workspace:
+It's up to you to load the "blank" emoji into your Slack workspace (help yourself to `blank.png` file from this repository, yummy!):

 e.g.